Financial Market Roundup

 PERFORMANCE

-Focusing on performance, the S&P 500 rose by 2.8% in January.
-The blue-chip Dow Jones Industrial Average returned 4.8% over the month.
-The tech-heavy Nasdaq composite posted gains of 1.7%.
-International stocks posted strong results with the MSCI All Country World Index of developing and developed market stocks returning 3.4% in January.
-The MSCI Emerging Market Index posted gains of 1.8% in January.
-The MSCI EAFE Index of developed international equities gained 5.3% in January.
+Focusing on performance, the S&P 500 fell by 1.3% in February.
+The blue-chip Dow Jones Industrial Average dropped by 1.4% over the month.
+The tech-heavy Nasdaq composite posted losses of 3.9%.
+International stocks posted strong results, with the MSCI Emerging Market Index posting gains of 0.5% in February.
+The MSCI EAFE Index of developed international equities gained 1.9% over the last month.
+Finally, the MSCI All Country World Index of developing and developed market stocks dropped by 0.6% during February.

 INTEREST RATES